xdit-project/xDiT/README.md

 The four parallel methods in xDiT can be configured in a hybrid manner, optimizing communication patterns to best suit the underlying network hardware.

 As shown in the following picture, xDiT offers a set of APIs to adapt DiT models in [huggingface/diffusers](https://github.com/huggingface/diffusers) to hybrid parallel implementation through simple wrappers.
-If the model you require is not available in the model zoo, developing it yourself is straightforward; please refer to our [Dev Guide](#dev-guide).
+If the model you require is not available in the model zoo, developing it by yourself is not so difficult; please refer to our [Dev Guide](#dev-guide).

 We also have implemented the following parallel strategies for reference: